postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/using-workspaces/managing-workspaces.md

 <img alt="Join Workspace" src="https://assets.postman.com/postman-docs/join-workspace-v8.jpg"/>

-Once you join the workspace, you can start creating collections, sending requests, visualizing your responses, and more.
+Once you join the workspace, you can start creating collections, sending requests, visualizing your responses, and more.-->

 ## Adding elements to workspaces